Older Americans to pay less for some drug treatments as drugmakers penalized for big price jumps

 "On no. We've upset Big Pharma again," the White House posted on the social media platform X, formerly Twitter, last week, just hours after the announcement.

+The president plans to make his push for lower drug prices a central theme of his reelection pitch to Americans.

 The U.S. Health and Human Services agency also released a report on Thursday that will help guide its first-ever negotiation process with drugmakers over the price of 10 of Medicare's costliest drugs.
-The new prices for those drugs will be negotiated by HHS next year.
+The new prices for those drugs will be negotiated by HHS next year, in the middle of next year's presidential campaign.

-With the negotiations playing out during the middle of next year's presidential campaign, drug companies are expected to be a frequent punching bag for Biden's campaign.
-The president plans to make his efforts to lower drug prices a central theme of his reelection pitch to Americans.
-He is expected to speak more on the issue later today at the National Institutes of Health Clinical Center in Washington, D.C.

 —

-Note: This story has been corrected to show that the National Institutes of Health in in Bethesda, MD, not Washington, D.C.